Awband History, Family Crest & Coats of Arms

 Early Notables of the Awband family (pre 1700)

-who was ejected...
-Another 42 words (3 lines of text) are included under the topic Early Awband Notables in all our PDF Extended History products and printed products wherever possible.
+Another 41 words (3 lines of text) are included under the topic Early Awband Notables in all our PDF Extended History products and printed products wherever possible.

 To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
 The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
 Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
 Research into various historical records has revealed some of first members of the Awband family to immigrate North America: Thomas Allibone who arrived in Philadelphia, Pennsylvania in 1813; Engel Albin settled in America in 1707.